 Is the new FAPL property recognized on file open, and does it result in a notation that a metadata cache image should be created on file close?

-Is the metadata cache notified on file open that a metadata cache image will be created on file close? (may not be needed)
+Is the metadata cache notified on file open that a metadata cache image will be created on file close?
+(Note: this may not be needed)

 Is the call to generate a metadata cache image issued on file close?